-As technology changes, certain file types become obsolete and inoperable.
-Determining whether this will happen to a file type your company has trusted as its main source for particular files is crucial.
+As technology changes, certain file types become obsolete.
 There are clear signs to look for, including the ways it’s opened.
-Learn the ways using the NEF image file makes managing pictures easier for companies to help determine if it will stay relevant long enough for your needs.
+Therefore, learn the ways using the NEF image file makes managing pictures easier for companies.
+This in turn determines if it will stay relevant long enough for your needs.

-What Is It and How to Open It
+What Is an NEF and How to Open It

-The NEF image file is the standard extension resulting from any photograph taken using a Nikon camera. .nef is an acronym for Nikon Electronic Format.
-A .nef file maintains the exact photographed image with no loss of quality.
-Most users working with .nef likely edit and convert them, resulting in a different image file type at the end of the process.
+The NEF image file is the standard extension resulting from any photograph taken using a Nikon camera.
+NEF is an acronym for Nikon Electronic Format.
+An NEF file maintains the exact photographed image with no loss of quality.
+Most users working with NEF likely edit and convert them, resulting in a different image file type at the end of the process.

-There are multiple ways to open a .nef image file, including software provided by Nikon.
-Mobile devices have adapted and can now open the .nef.
-This is a positive feature to note, as it makes the decision to use .nef in numerous company projects safe.
+There are multiple ways to open a NEF image file, including software provided by Nikon.
+Mobile devices have adapted and can now open the NEF.
+This is a positive feature as it makes the decision to use NEF in numerous company projects safe.

-The .nef is constructed to uphold the original image throughout all changes applied to it.
+The NEF is constructed to uphold the original image throughout all changes.
 Companies with the need for image purity benefit greatly from this feature, as they can put pictures through a lot of edits without degrading the resolution.

-A .nef image file provides transparency through detailed data retention.
+A NEF image file provides transparency through detailed data retention.
 Each image maintains every piece of information as it’s transferred digitally.
 This includes the metadata of the pictures.
 The metadata offers companies important information about each photograph, which saves a lot of time that would otherwise be spent having the photographer provide detail about the photo.
 This detail provided automatically by the metadata includes things like the date of the picture.
-This makes .nef optimal assist in efficient organization of numerous digital assets.

 Photographers aren’t bound to Nikon products, so companies might have consistency concerns.
 For example, say three photographers are each delivering a batch of pictures digitally to a company.
 If two of the photographers use a Nikon camera and the third doesn’t, the delivered images will be mixed file types.
 This forces companies to take an extra step to edit and convert the files into a consistent format.
-The only other option would be demand a Nikon is used by all, which is unrealistic and unprofessional.
+The alternative, demanding a Nikon is used by all, is unrealistic and unprofessional.

-The extra step in the process is to find a converter that can change the .nef into a more common image file type.
-Though there are plenty software tools capable of doing this, it’s a hassle because a lot of the tools available are limited to converting into specific extensions.
+The logical step in the process is to find a converter that can change the NEF into a more common image file type.
+Though there are plenty software tools capable of doing this, it’s a hassle because they’re limited to converting into specific extensions.

-As a company makes .nef part of its main image file types, it needs to continuously check whether there are signs it may become obsolete.
+As a company makes NEF part of its main image file types, it needs to continuously check whether it may become obsolete.
 It also has to make sure the benefits of the file type are outweighing the negatives.